KewWaiChun/data-hackaton-201907/01-Giant 101/Giant 101 Walkthrough.md

 * Normal Sales Quantity
 * State-City

-Lets perform some data cleaning on this troublesome columns.
+Let's perform some data cleaning on this troublesome columns.

 ### 2.1) Gender